 each costing just $7-$10 in trading commissions.
 This

 reduces their annual fees to almost nothing.

-2) The DIY ethical investor often trades less, again
+sustainable-ethical investor often trades less, again

 resulting in lower fees.
 This is frequently due to the